jessedc/laravel-heroku-example/readme.md

 ## Heroku Laravel Example

-This is boilerplate Laravel 5.5 project similar to what the `laravel new`, `composer create-project` commands create.
+This is boilerplate Laravel 5.6 project similar to what the `laravel new` or `composer create-project` commands create.

-This project can be used as is as a shortcut to deploying Laravel 5.5 on heroku, or used as a guide.
+This project can be used as is as a shortcut to deploying a Laravel 5.6 app on heroku, or used as a guide.

-## Heroku Specific Configurations
+## Heroku Specific Configuration

-- Procfile defining a web process using nginx and a worker process for running queues
+- [Procfile](https://devcenter.heroku.com/articles/procfile) defining a web process using nginx and a worker process for running queues
-- Database configuration defaults to use Postgres using heroku-postgres `DATABASE_URL` environment variable
+- Database configuration defaults set to use Postgres and to parse heroku-postgres `DATABASE_URL` environment variable
 - Redis configuration setup to use heroku-redis `REDIS_URL` environment variable
-- Failed job database configuration defaults to postgres
+- Failed job database configuration defaulting to postgres
-- A heroku app.json and post-deployment script for use with Heroku Review Apps
+- A heroku app.json and post-deployment script (`php artisan postdeploy:heroku`)for use with Heroku Review Apps
-- Laravel 5.5 TrustedProxy middleware configured to trust Heroku load balancers correctly
+- TrustedProxies middleware configured to trust Heroku load balancers correctly
+- npm task named "postinstall" that is run during heroku deployments
+- Heroku specific logging configuration set as the default.

-## Additional Configurations
+## Additional Configuration

-- App is Pinned to PHP 7.1 (`~7.1.0`)
+- Pinned to PHP 7.1 (`~7.1.0`)
+- Setup with bootstrap scaffolding (`php artisan preset bootstrap`)

 ## Local Development